michaeldayreads/reference/python.md

 `import pdb; pdb.set_trace()`

 Then use `s` to step through at low granularity, i.e. pdb stops when in can, though you may be at different levels of the stack.

 Most often, the first pass is at `n` which is the next line in the function in the file where you placed the pdb.

+> Note: In the event that you place a `set_trace()` in a loop, or otherwise have a large number of break points set in this manner, use `pdb.set_trace = lambda: None` to overload the `set_trace()` function and then you can `continue` through the end of the execution.

 Other commands:

 ?
 List help
 h <cmd>     Help on that pdb command